alex-oleshkevich/mailers/README.md

 ## Features

+* full utf-8 support
 * fully async
 * pluggable transports
 * multiple built-in transports including: SMTP, file, null, in-memory, streaming, and console.
 * plugin system
-* DKIM signature
+* DKIM signing

 ## Usage

-The package uses two main concepts: mailers and transports.
-The mailer is a class which abstracts you from the underlying transport and the transport does the actual message delivery.
+A little of theory.
+This library exposes two main concepts: mailers and transports.
+Mailers are high-level interfaces that you should use to send emails while transports are low-level drivers for mailers.

+Here is the example:

 ```python
 from mailers import create_mailer, EmailMessage